-After you create a connection, you can start communicating with them directly through LinkedIn messaging and share information such as ideas, growth strategy support and teaching them about your product and services, Corbett said.
+After you create a connection, you can start communicating with them directly through LinkedIn messaging and share ideas, growth strategy support and teaching them about your product and services, Corbett said.
 This is also the time to learn about their needs and pain points.

-"When the time is right, set-up a call or meeting… and see if there is an opportunity for a sale or a relationship with a referral source or just an ally," he said.
+"When the time is right, set up a call or meeting … see if there is an opportunity for a sale or a relationship with a referral source or just an ally," he said.